BBC Brit

 BBC Brit is an entertainment subscription television channel featuring factual entertainment programming.
 The channel is wholly owned and operated by BBC Studios.
 Originally set to roll out internationally in 2014, it was later announced it would launch in 2015, starting in Poland.

 History

-In October 2013, BBC announced that in 2014 they would roll out three new brands – BBC Earth, BBC First, and BBC Brit, with BBC Brit to be dedicated to entertainment programming.
-It was later announced that the content would largely be factual entertainment, featuring BBC series Top Gear with the possibility for increases in local adaptions of the series.
+In October 2013, the BBC announced that in 2014, they would roll out three new brands – BBC Earth, BBC First, and BBC Brit, with BBC Brit to be dedicated to entertainment programming.
+It was later announced that the content would largely be factual entertainment, featuring the BBC series Top Gear with the possibility for increases in local adaptions of the series.
 Other series are to include Room 101 and Mock the Week.

 It was also announced that roughly 50 hours, or roughly 5 series, of new content would be ordered for the new channel.

 International roll-out

 Poland

 BBC Brit premiered in Poland on 1 February 2015, replacing BBC Entertainment.